Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 Client shall provide all materials, data, and content required for the Project ("Client Materials").
 Client represents that it has the right to provide such materials.

 ### 3.3 Delays
-If Client delays are material, SkyMirror may:
+If Client delays are material, Skymirror may:
 - (a) Adjust the project timeline
 - (b) Invoice for additional costs incurred
 - (c) Suspend work until delays are resolved